Scam Checker for Websites, Emails, Texts, and Online Offers

 Marketplace Fraud Detection Tool

 Peer-to-peer marketplaces are great for finding things, but they also make it easy for people to trick you.
 A fake buyer might send a screenshot of a non-existent payment.
-A fake seller might try to get the deal off the site.
+A fake seller will try to get the deal off the site.
 Before someone picks up a collection, they might ask for a verification code or send a link to a suspicious collection.
 People feel better about these kinds of things when they use a smart scam checker.

 Crypto and Investment Offer Fraud Detection